brihernandez/MessageTickerUI/README.md

 3. Call `Ticker.AddItem(text)` to create a message on the ticker.
     - Alternatively, `Ticker.AddItem(text, lifespan, color)` can be used to customize the message.

+If you run the demo scene, press the `S` key to trigger random messages.

 # Changelog

+### 1.1 (July 29 2019)

+- Fixed bug where ticker item color could be incorrect when fading out
+- Updated project to 2017.4.30f1 LTS

 ### 1.0 (May 14 2019)